chadlung/jsonfeedserver/readme.md

 **Note:** This project is a (fun) work in progress and lacking unit tests nor has not been extensively tested.
 Feel free to contribute back!

 To get started using JSON Feed Server on OS X or Linux make sure to install [Nodejs](http://nodejs.org).
-Next, clone the source files from GitHub to your computer.
-Go into the folder where you cloned the source files and run the following command from a command prompt to install the dependencies:
+Next,  run the following command from a command prompt to install:

 ```
-$ npm install
+$ npm install jsonfeedserver
 ```

 Once that is completed make sure you have [MongoDB](http://mongodb.org) running and the **config.js** configured to your settings.
 Then, simply run the **app.js** file with Nodejs: